 - Many strips involving C&H's infamous sled and wagon rides are left mostly to the readers' imaginations.
 For example, in one strip the sled apparently caught fire before they crashed it into a pond, while in another, the wagon somehow launched itself and them into the boughs of a tree so tall they could see for miles.

-- The first strip of the Uncle Max story arc had this exchange about why they haven't seen him in a while.Calvin: Why not?
+- The first strip of the story arc about Uncle Max (Calvin's dad's brother) had this exchange about why they haven't seen him in a while.Calvin: Why not?
 Was he in jail?